Droopy Eyelid (Ptosis) in Downtown Manhattan, NYC

 If droopy eyelid is caused by an underlying condition such as thyroid disease or myasthenia gravis, the treatment plan is usually directed at the underlying condition.
 When nonsurgical droopy eyelid treatments are unsuccessful, droopy eyelid surgery may be considered.
 For children with ptosis, surgery may be recommended to try to prevent lazy eye or vision loss.

-What’s Involved in Eyelid Ptosis Surgery?
+What’s Involved in Eyelid Ptosis Surgery in Downtown Manhattan?

 Ptosis eyelid surgery is an outpatient procedure, so you should be able to go home the same day.